mslooten/marcoslooten.com/blog/how-to-use-recursion-in-javascript/how-to-use-recursion-in-javascript.md

 }
 ```

 Here, we generate a random number between 0 and 1 and multiply it by the difference between our min and max + 1.
 The highest value is just below 90,000 (`Math.random()` will never return 1) and the lowest is 0 (it _can_ return 0).
-We round it down because don't need any decimals and add the missing 10,000 back.
+We round it down because we don't need any decimals and add the missing 10,000 back.
 Now we have a number between 10,000 and 99,999.

 We need 100 passcodes for the party, so let's generate them and store them in an array: